Conference Chair’s Opening Address

 The issue is how to implement a comprehensive, centrally managed IAM solution that centralises the visibility and control needed for a distributed workforce to an enterprise IT security team.

-- The security consequences of not addressing access legacy issues
+- The inefficiencies and security consequences of not addressing an outdated business process

 How to securely manage identities at scale in the cloud